Pharmaceuticals Injection

 Request Callback

-₹ 890 Get Latest Price
+₹ 890 / Vial Get Latest Price

 Targocid 400 mg Injection contains teicoplanin, a glycopeptide antibiotic used to treat serious bacterial infections caused by Gram-positive organisms, including methicillin-resistant Staphylococcus aureus (MRSA) and Enterococcus faecalis.
 It is effective against infections such as: